ministryofjustice/laa-assess-non-standard-magistrate-fee/README.md

 It is expected that records will be generated in the Provider app and sent across as opposed to being manually generated to avoid creating invalid data records.

+### Overcommit

+[Overcommit](https://github.com/sds/overcommit) is a gem which adds git pre-commit hooks to your project.
+Pre-commit hooks run various lint checks before making a commit.
+Checks are configured on a project-wide basis in .overcommit.yml.

+To install the git hooks locally, run `overcommit --install`.
+If you don't want the git hooks installed, just don't run this command.

+Once the hooks are installed, if you need to you can skip them with the `-n` flag: `git commit -n`

 ### Adding users

 ```